cschladetsch/KAI/Readme.md

 * *Source*.
 The root for the source code of the project,
 * *Test*.
 Unit tests.

-## Interesting Files and lopcations
+## Interesting Files and locations

 * The toplevel [Include folder](Include/KAI) and [Source Folder](Source).
 * [Installation](Install.md).
 Some information on how to install and build the system.